Financial-Times/fticons/README.md

 ## What happened to o-icons

 [o-icons](https://github.com/Financial-Times/o-icons) still exists, and provides Sass mixins to use icons with.
 In order to properly version the icon set we've moved it to it's own repo (this one).
-This means we can do major releases of o-icons Sass without needing to bump the icon set (which can be accessed independently of o-icons via the image service.)
+This means we can do major releases of o-icons Sass without needing to bump the icon set (which can be accessed independently of o-icons via the [Image Service](https://www.ft.com/__origami/service/image/v2/).)

 ## SVG icons GOTCHAs